JyriKil/SecurityEngineeringJyriKiljo/Week1_Threats/README.md

 Please keep your answer concise, bullet points are acceptable, but remember to answer atleast all mentioned topics.

-I use password manager to store all my passwords.
+Answer Task1: I use password manager to store all my passwords.
 I also always use MFA when it's possible.

 I have been a victim of a scam when I was a kid, my Steam account was stolen.
 I could've prevented this by being more careful and mindful of how to treat with unknown people in the internet.
 To this date I am not sure how much more careful I could be than I already am.